9 to 5 (soundtrack): Commercial performance

 The album peaked at number 77 on the Billboard 200 and spent a total of 15 weeks on the chart.

 The only single released from the soundtrack, "9 to 5", peaked at number one for two weeks on the Billboard Hot 100, as well as the Billboard Hot Country Singles chart.
 Additionally, it was certified platinum by the RIAA.

 Accolades

-The song "9 to 5" was nominated for several awards, including the Academy Award for Best Song.
-It won the 1981 People's Choice Award for "Favorite Motion Picture Song", and two 1982 Grammy Awards for Country Song of the Year and Female Country Vocal of the Year.
+The song "9 to 5" was nominated for several awards, including the Academy Award for Best Song at the 53rd Academy Awards.
+It won the 1981 People's Choice Award for Favorite Motion Picture Song at the 7th People's Choice Awards, and two 1982 Grammy Awards for Country Song of the Year and Female Country Vocal of the Year at the 24th Annual Grammy Awards.